There’s just over 1 month to go till we welcome you to GCU for this learning and networking event on 27th May!

 Share your ideas for additions and improvements to SCAPP’s programmes and opportunities anonymously here.

 The Scottish Parliament’s Education, Children and Young People’s Committee short inquiry continues.
-Read the SPICE briefing and watch/listen to the recordings of evidence sessions to the committee here.

 This Reports and insights | Undergraduate | UCAS link includes key insights from the previous cycle, as requested by teachers and advisers.
 You’ll also find all the latest reports and insights from UCAS to help you understand the specific needs and motivations of young people trying to decide on their next steps.

-Below are links to some key resources for the 2026 cycle:
+Key resources for the 2026 cycle:

 Applying To University With Individual Needs | UCAS